metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `namespace` (String) Namespace is the namespace of resource being referencedNote that when a namespace is specified, a gateway.networking.k8s.io/ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
 See the ReferenceGrant documentation for details.(Alpha) This field requires the CrossNamespaceVolumeDataSource feature gate to be enabled.

-<a id="nestedatt--spec--vmselect--claim_templates--status--resources"></a>
+<a id="nestedatt--spec--vmselect--claim_templates--spec--resources"></a>
-### Nested Schema for `spec.vmselect.claim_templates.status.resources`
+### Nested Schema for `spec.vmselect.claim_templates.spec.resources`

 Optional:

 - `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
-It can only be set for containers. (see [below for nested schema](#nestedatt--spec--vmselect--claim_templates--status--resources--claims))
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--vmselect--claim_templates--spec--resources--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
 Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

-<a id="nestedatt--spec--vmselect--claim_templates--status--resources--claims"></a>
+<a id="nestedatt--spec--vmselect--claim_templates--spec--resources--claims"></a>
-### Nested Schema for `spec.vmselect.claim_templates.status.resources.claims`
+### Nested Schema for `spec.vmselect.claim_templates.spec.resources.claims`

 Required: